If you’ve been mis-sold a car finance agreement, you’re not alone. Many car finance consumers were sold deals that were unfair or not fully explained.

 At Bott and Co Solicitors, we handle numerous car finance mis-selling cases including both pcp claims and hp claims, and understand that locating past finance documents can seem like a challenge.

-We have tools which can locate car finance details without you needing to remember your registration number, agreement number, name of lender.
+You can use our free car finance agreement finder that’ll find any agreement you may have had in the last 6 years without you needing to remember your registration number, agreement number, or the name of lender.

 If you still wish to locate your car finance details, here’s a guide to help you track down your old agreements and make the claims process smoother.